 As a way to reprocess and re-categorize past traumatic experiences, EMDR therapy holds great promise…

-Finding the Touchstone Memory: Inside an EMDR Trauma Therapy Session
+Finding the Touchstone Memory: What Happens During an EMDR Session?

 By Ginger Poag, MSW, LCSW, Trauma Therapist at The Ranch

-Research shows that childhood trauma can impact the brain in many ways, and if left unaddressed, can lead to addiction, mental health issues, mood disorders and post-traumatic stress disorder (PTSD).
+Research shows that childhood trauma can impact the brain in many ways, and if left unaddressed, can lead to:

 Trauma memories get stored in the brain’s limbic system and EMDR therapy is a leading trauma therapy designed to encourage the brain to heal itself and help people address some of these issues.

-As a trauma therapist trained in EMDR, I act as a guide to the client and offer prompts to help them access and heal these painful memories.
+As a trauma therapist trained in EMDR treatment, I act as a guide to the client and offer prompts to help them access and heal these painful memories.
 This often requires going far back into their traumatic childhood and focusing on things that were ― and still are ― difficult and uncomfortable.
 The moment of accessing memories often feels like that moment is being relived.
 But the beauty of this therapy is that the brain does all the work of self-healing.
 Some people can reach this place pretty quickly, and others need more time.

 - Sorting through multiple memories.
 Some people have many traumas to deal with.
 For example, with first responders, who have seen so much due to their occupation, the goal is to target certain kinds of memories rather than a specific one.
 I might suggest, “Thinking about all the traumas that you’ve had over your career, is there one that represents the worst?”
 That trauma memory will become the starting point.